darolew/css548/parser/readme.txt

 functions.

-A more advanced solution would be to use a stack to track all symbols and use the syntax actions as events which trigger print C++ code for items which are deeper in the stack.
+A more advanced solution would be to use a stack to track all symbols and use the syntax actions as events which trigger C++ print code for items which are deeper in the stack.

--Sets
+* Sets

-There were a couple of tricky problems.
+There were a couple of tricky problems with sets.
 The first was handling set literals.
 For example, take the Pascal code:

     stuff := [2, 4, 6, 8];